Montgomery County, Maryland: Etymology

 The Maryland state legislature named Montgomery County after Richard Montgomery; the county was created from lands that had at one point or another been part of Frederick County.
 On September 6, 1776, Thomas Sprigg Wootton from Rockville, Maryland, introduced legislation, while serving at the Maryland Constitutional Convention, to create lower Frederick County as Montgomery County.
 The name, Montgomery County, along with the founding of Washington County, Maryland, after George Washington, was the first time in American history that counties and provinces in the Thirteen Colonies were not named after British referents.

 The name use of Montgomery and Washington County were seen as further defiance to Great Britain during the American Revolutionary War.
 The county's nickname of "MoCo" is derived from "Montgomery County", in use as early as 2001.

 The county's motto, adopted in 1976, is "Gardez Bien", a French phrase meaning "Watch Well".
 The county's motto is also the motto of its namesake's family.

 History

 Prior to 1688, the first tract of land in what is now Montgomery County was granted by Charles I in a charter to the first Lord Baltimore, the head of the Calvert family.
 The county's creation was a focus of Thomas S. Wootton who, on August 31, 1776, introduced a measure to form a new county from Frederick County, Maryland to aid area residents in simplifying their business affairs.
 The measure passed, creating the new political entity of Montgomery County in what was then the colonial-era Province of Maryland.

+During the late eighteenth and early nineteenth centuries, Montgomery County was the site of tobacco plantations owned by merchant and politician Robert Peter.
+Hundreds of black people were enslaved on these plantations.